-2.2.2 The 1986 dispersal policy
+The 1986 dispersal policy

 Initial settlement of refugees is administered by the DRC.
 Prior to 1986, refugees had the option to choose their settlement location, resulting in a concentration of refugees in larger cities with better employment opportunities.
 In 1986 a national dispersal policy was implemented with the aim of distributing refugees more evenly across spatial units so that the costs of integration could be more evenly allocated across municipalities.
 In a first step, the policy distributed refugees across the 15 Danish counties proportional to the number of inhabitants.
-In a second step, refugees were allocated to municipalities within counties (there were 278 municipalities in Denmark at the time, with an average population of 20,000), again according to population size, but considering also ethnic networks, access to education and job opportunities as well as availability of suitable housing (The Danish Refugee Council 1996, Report no. 1337 1997).
-The dispersal policy succeeded in achieving a more dispersed geographical distribution of refugees (see Damm and Dustmann 2014).
+In a second step, refugees were allocated to municipalities within counties (there were 278 municipalities in Denmark at the time, with an average population of 20,000), again according to population size, but considering also ethnic networks, access to education, and job opportunities, as well as availability of suitable housing ([Danish Refugee Council, 1996](#); [Report No. 1337, 1997](#)).
+The dispersal policy succeeded in achieving a more dispersed geographical distribution of refugees (see [Damm and Dustmann, 2014](#)).
 No restrictions were placed on secondary settlement.
-Damm and Dustmann (2014) report that after 8 years, one in two households still lived in the area of initial assignment.
+[Damm and Dustmann \(2014\)](#) report that after 8 years, one in two households still lived in the area of initial assignment.

-2.2.3 The 1999 reform
+The 1999 reform

 A major reform of the Danish refugee policy was implemented in 1999.
-This included a reform of the integration program, described in the first act on integration, that had the objective "to ensure that refugees could participate in society on equal terms as natives ... and ... to become self-supported faster" (author's translation; see Act no. 474 1998; Act no. 487 1998).
+This included a reform of the integration programme, described in the first act on integration, that had the objective 'to ensure that refugees could participate in society on equal terms as natives... and... to become self-supported faster' (author's translation; see [Act No. 474, 1998](#); [Act No. 487, 1998](#)).
 To achieve these objectives, the reform aimed at improving the Danish language course.
-Thus, the reform increased the length of the integration program from 18 to 36 months, allocated additional resources for teacher training and raised the length of the Danish language course from 1370 to 1800 lectures, which corresponded to 1.2 year of full-time studies.
-Refugees could pause participation in the language course throughout the three-year integration program to accommodate employment or participation in other training.
-The reform also raised incentives for participation in integration programs by introducing financial sanctions up to 20% of welfare benefits in case of non-participation, and by conditioning permanent residency on participation in the program.
-In addition, the reform restricted re-settlement during the integration program.
-If a refugee moved to a new municipality without the new municipality's consent to pay for part of the costs for the integration program, he/she would lose welfare benefits.
+Thus, the reform increased the length of the integration programme from 18 to 36 months, allocated additional resources for teacher training, and raised the length of the Danish language course from 1,370 to 1,800 lectures, which corresponded to 1.2 years of full-time studies.
+Refugees could pause participation in the language course throughout the 3-year integration programme to accommodate employment or participation in other training.
+The reform also raised incentives for participation in integration programmes by introducing financial sanctions of up to 20 per cent of welfare benefits in case of non-participation, and by conditioning permanent residency on participation in the programme.
+In addition, the reform restricted re-settlement during the integration programme.
+If a refugee moved to a new municipality without the new municipality's consent to pay for part of the costs for the integration programme, he/she would lose welfare benefits.

 In addition, the 1999 reform also reduced welfare benefits for newly arrived immigrants and altered permanent residency rules.
-Newly arrived immigrants were entitled to a new type of welfare benefits, "introduction benefits", which was up to 30% lower than the welfare benefits prior to the reform (Arendt et al. 2020).
+Newly arrived immigrants were entitled to a new type of welfare benefit, 'introduction benefits', which was up to 30 per cent lower than the welfare benefits prior to the reform (Arendt et al., 2020).
 This measure was repealed after 13 months.
 Moreover, there were also slight changes in the dispersal policy.
-Besides the above-mentioned requirement that re-settlement after assignment was restricted, the assignment process itself now foresaw municipal annual quotas without regard to network, access to education or job opportunities (Protocol no. 630 1998; Azlor et al. 2020).
+Besides the above-mentioned requirement that re-settlement after assignment was restricted, the assignment process itself now foresaw municipal annual quotas without regard to network, access to education, or job opportunities (Protocol No. 630, 1998; Azlor et al., 2020).

-2.2.4 The 2002 and 2007 reforms
+The 2002 and 2007 reforms